Gravel Bike vs. Road Bike

 ● Gearing

-A gravel bike is geared to encounter any typography like short, punchy climbs and long curving ascents, and you will be riding off-road on hard-packed dirt.
-This is why gravel bikes have a wider tire and wide-range gearing to beat any climb.
-Bikes with one chainring have forty teeth combined with 11-12 cassette and bikes with two chainrings — 50/34 and 48/32 paired with 11-34 cassette.
-The road bike has lower gears to tackle paved surfaces.
-A road race bike setup is 48/36 chainring paired with 11-33 cassette to verify that jumps between gears are unbroken to a minimum throughout the acute riding.
+A gravel bike is geared to encounter typography like short, punchy climbs and long curving ascents, and you will ride off-road on hard-packed dirt.
+This is why gravel bikes have wider tires and wide-range gearing to beat any climb.

 ● Durability

 A gravel bike is much more durable than a road bike.
 They are heavy, which helps them withstand the hustle of gravel riding on rough paths.
 They are designed to go for as long as 50,000 miles in a day.
 The road bike is designed to ride for as long as 30,000 miles in a day.
-It is generally less durable than the gravel bike as it is not explicitly designed to tackle rough terrains.
-However, it can prove to be very durable with proper maintenance and last for at least five years.

 ● Stability